WolfNet-Computing/Kick-PC-To-Fix/DEVELOPER_README.md

 As far as I can work out, there are 2 really easy ways to do this.
  1. For releasing your own version of the codebase under a STRONGER license or making commercial modifications:
-		- Include the ORIGINAL source as an archive in your file and make a file called "CHANGES.md" and list ANY changes/modifications to the codebase in this file.
+		- Include the ORIGINAL source as an archive in your file and make a file called "CHANGES.md" and list ANY changes/modifications to the codebase in this file as well as the name of the archive.
  2. For releasing changes under THE SAME license or making private changes:
 		- Make a file called "CHANGES.md", list your name and ANY changes to the original code there.
 		- Add your name to the file "NOTICE.md" and add a brief description of your changes there too.